 Method 2: Lease

 You see a car you like.
 You visit a dealer and make a deal.
 You don’t have as much room to negotiate with a lease, but otherwise the process is basically the same.
 You get the vehicle to drive off the lot, and you’re on the hook for payments with the dealer for the length of the lease.
 Leasing allows you to drive a car far outside of your purchase price range, but with one significant downside: when the lease is up, you give the car back.
-All the money you paid to drive it is in the dealer’s coffers and you’re left looking for a new vehicle.

 Method 3: Rent to Own a Car

 You see a car you like.
-You visit a dealer and make a offer.
+You visit a dealer and make an offer.
 You’re more or less following the exact path for negotiating a lease, with one major twist.
 Rather than giving the vehicle back, your monthly payments go towards buying the vehicle.
 When your contract is up, you own the car.
 Rent to own scenarios are relatively rare, generally most useful for those who don’t have the credit to secure the loans necessary to buy a car outright.

 Rent to Own Vehicles vs. Leasing